gov4git/gov4git/XXX.md

 - metrics
   - update the dashboard with community syncs
+  - add totals for the month
+  - add totals overall
+  - split vote count and vote spend to issues and prs

 - dynamic ownership graph over account IDs
   - objects (like ballot, motion, etc) register themselves with the ownership system?